-The kid walked over to the aluminum bucket set a couple of feet away from the cowboys.
+The kid cocked his head, scratched, then walked over to the aluminum bucket that was set a couple of feet away from the cowboys.
 He reached in, grabbed something and headed back to us.

 “See this?”
 He stuck his hand through the bars again.
 “This is an ear.
 They notch them.
 It’s not worth anything.
 You can’t eat it or nothing.”
 Then he threw it on the ground and kicked dirt on top of it.